tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 Clients MUST validate that they can parse the value of "oblivious-keys" as a valid key configuration before attempting to use the service.

+## Interactions with DDR {#ddr}

+Clients can discover an oblivious DNS server configuration using DDR, by either querying _dns.resolver.arpa to a locally configured resolver or querying using the name of a resolver {{DDR}}.

+In the case of oblivious DNS servers, the client cannot direclty use the verification mechanisms described in {{DDR}}, which rely on checking for known resovler IP addresses or hostnames in TLS certificates, since clients do not directly perfom TLS with oblivious targets.
+Instead, a client MUST use some alternate mechanism to verify that it should use an oblivious target.
+For example, the client could have a local policy of known oblivious target names that it is allowed to use, or the client could coordinate with the oblivious proxy either have the oblivious proxy check the properties of the target's TLS certificate or filter to only allow targets known and trusted by the proxy.

 ### Handling Oblivious DoH Configurations

 Oblivious DoH was originally defined in